How To Choose Between Paper and Plastic Dinnerware

 Which Is Right for Me?

 If you're throwing a small, casual party, you can get by with paper dinnerware.
 But if you've put together a guest list and are trying to impress, consider one of the attractive assortments of single-use plastic dinnerware from Smarty Had a Party.
-If you still don't know how to choose between paper and plastic dinnerware, there's a third way—palm-leaf dinnerware and other biodegradable party supplies from Smarty Had a Party are attractive, durable, and eminently eco-friendly.
+Suppose you still don't know how to choose between paper and plastic dinnerware.
+In that case, there's a third way—palm-leaf dinnerware and other biodegradable party supplies from Smarty Had a Party are attractive, durable, and eminently eco-friendly.